With Brand Embassy, you can easily set up and implement live chat on your Website.

 You can limit what kind of files your customers send to you and their size in the File restriction settings.

-You can set up a maximum file size to 40 MB.
+You can set up the maximum file size to 40 MB.

 You can use the optional description fields to specify the allowed file types.
 If you leave all description fields blank there will be a fallback message instructing the customer to ask the agent.